Ankit-1803/eWrite/README.md

 > A modern full-stack blogging and thought-sharing platform where users can create, publish, discover, save, like, and discuss ideas with a community of readers and writers.

 **eWrite** is a full-stack web application designed to provide a complete writing and content-sharing experience.
-It combines a responsive React frontend with a Node.js/Express REST API, MongoDB database, Firebase authentication, Cloudinary media storage, and Resend-powered email verification.
+It combines a responsive React frontend with a Node.js/Express REST API, MongoDB database, Firebase authentication, Cloudinary media storage.

 The application supports user authentication, blog creation and management, drafts, likes, saved blogs, comments, replies, user profiles, privacy settings, image uploads, email verification, and production deployment.